by Shara Hegr

 On his 5th deployment, the walls of ignorance and avoidance that I had built up all came crashing down around me.
 On September 8, 2011, while I was out to dinner with my boss I received a call.
 Suddenly, his 1SGT was speaking to me.
 One thing my husband had told over and over was that if he was ever injured, he would be the one to call me.
 If it was someone other than him, he was probably about to die.
 This was the only thought that ran through my head over and over as the 1SGT tried to relay the details of my husband’s injuries.
 Unable to comprehend what he was saying, I threw the phone to my boss and collapsed on the floor sobbing hysterically.

 As time went on I got a clearer picture of what had happened.
-While conducting a raid looking for high value targets my husband had entered a room where an insurgent was.
+While conducting a raid looking for high-value targets my husband entered a room where an insurgent was.
 While trying to subdue and detain the insurgent they ended up wrestling to the ground.
 The insurgent then detonated a grenade that had been hidden in his clothing.
 The insurgent died instantly and my husband was critically injured.
-He sustained severe injuries to his legs, arms, head and eyesight.
+He sustained severe injuries to his legs, arms, head, and eyesight.
 Shrapnel and biomatter riddled his body.

-While a diagnosis of PTSD and Traumatic Brain Injury would seem obvious in this case, just due the context of the injury, doctors were extremely reluctant to diagnose anything.
+While a diagnosis of PTSD and Traumatic Brain Injury would seem obvious in this case, just due to the context of the injury, doctors were extremely reluctant to diagnose anything.
 I tried time and time again to point out the mental changes I was seeing and the trouble he was having coming to terms with the extent of his injuries.
-My husband had sustained catastrophic, life altering injuries but to him you were a fool if you mentioned it.
+My husband had sustained catastrophic, life-altering injuries but to him, you were a fool if you mentioned it.

 For over a year after injury, he believed he would pick up right where he left off with his beloved unit.
 He refused to believe, or simply could not comprehend that he had almost died and life would never be the same.
 He wasn’t and still isn’t ready to be out of the fight.
 At one point he told doctors he planned to return to the deployment on mid-rotator, a date that was a mere three weeks after sustaining his injuries.
 I continued to push for doctors to evaluate and treat him for a TBI and for PTSD.
 In the end, my husband was the one who convinced them, although not intentionally.